2018 Houston Astros season: Gerrit Cole's 16-strikeout game

+George Springer's six-hit game

-On May 7, 2018, Springer homered versus the Oakland Athletics during an dynamic offensive performance which saw him go 6-for-6, leading to a 16–2 annihilation of Oakland.
+On May 7, 2018, Springer homered versus the Oakland Athletics during a dynamic offensive performance which saw him go 6-for-6, leading to a 16–2 annihilation of Oakland.
+He also belted a home run that traveled 462 ft.
 Springer became the first in Astros franchise history to collect six hits in a nine-inning game.
 Joe Morgan owned the first six-hit output by an Astro, culminating his effort in a twelve-inning contest on June 8, 1965.

+This was also the fourth individual performance in club history to feature at least five hits and 10 total bases during one game, succeeding Morgan's six-hit game, Lee May (April 29, 1974), and Brandon Barnes (July 19, 2013).
+(Note: For single games, playing for HOU, in the regular season, requiring total bases ≥ 10, hits ≥ 5, sorted by descending date.)

+Middle May

+On May 12, Charlie Morton attained a career-high 14 strikeouts over 7 innings and earned the victory.
+This surpassed his career-high of 12 strikeouts on April 28, 2017, and on April 14 earlier in the season.

+Justin Verlander's 2,500th strikeout

 On May 16, 2018, Verlander threw a complete-game shutout against the Los Angeles Angels for his eighth career shutout and 24th complete game.
 He struck out Shohei Ohtani in the top of the ninth inning for his 2,500th career strikeout, becoming the 33rd pitcher in Major League history to cross that threshold.
 He was second among active leaders in strikeouts behind CC Sabathia.

+Rest of May

 Over three games versus the Cleveland Indians spanning May 25–27, Altuve recorded a base hit in each of 10 consecutive at bats, breaking his own club record of eight which he had set the year prior.
 The streak included three doubles, one triple, and one home run.
 In the finale on May 27, a pitching duel emerged between former UCLA teammates Cole and Trevor Bauer.
 However, each bullpen implodes in the eighth inning which results in a 10–9 decision for the Indians.

 Verlander was named AL Pitcher of the Month for May, his fifth career award.
 In six starts, he produced a 0.86 ERA and .437 OPS against, allowed nine extra base hits, while striking out 50 over 41 2/3 innings.
 He started and ended the month by dominating the Yankees—the only lineup in baseball with an OPS over .800—with 20 strikeouts in 14 2/3 innings, eight hits, and one run allowed.
+Verlander succeeded Lance McCullers Jr. as the most recent Astro to win Pitcher of the Month, having done so for May 2017.